Deconstructing Remote Interpreting

-A remote interpreting service is based on the principle of remote audio and video communication via the internet, enabling a swift and flexible service that meets the needs of every client.
-A remote system has two principal advantages over traditional on-site methods:
+A remote interpreting service is based on the principle of remote audio and video communication via the internet, enabling a flexible and swift service that meets the needs of every client.
+This remote system has two principal advantages that traditional on-site methods can´t beat:

 Typically, a quality remote interpreting service requires:

 - audio and/or video equipment